The field of endourology deals with accessing and treating urinary tract disorders using the endoscopic equipment.

 - Removal of necrosed papillae

 The entire gamut of paediatric endoscopes for both the upper and lower tracts is available.
-These include cystoscopy, resectoscope, urethrotome, ureteroscope and nephroscope.
-We are one of the few centres that are equipped to operate on the entire range of paediatric urology disorders.
+These include cystoscopy, resectoscope, urethrotome, ureteroscope, and nephroscope.
+We are one of the few centers that are equipped to operate on the entire range of pediatric urology disorders.

-For more details, please click here to go to the section on paediatric urology.
+For more details, please click here to go to the section on pediatric urology.